 Data is not shared with anyone, except possibly your GP, and for any reasons covered by the Requirements for Disclosure which are detailed and discussed when we first meet.
 My accountant will see bank, credit card and Paypal records which will contain any information that you submit when making payment.
 If you would like me to redact your identifiable data before sending to the accountants then please let me know.

-The data is primarily used to enable me to provide therapy or supervision for you.
+The data is primarily used to enable me to provide therapy for you.
 It may also be used scientific research purposes and statistical purposes.

 Details of where data is held: